W-Drew/SteamVR-Toggle/README.md

 # SteamVR-Fix
 Utility to quickly disable/enable SteamVR to avoid it opening constantly when playing VR-compatible games without a HMD plugged in

-# General Description
+# Using the program
 Program loads into system tray.
 Right click on it and use its context menu to: 1) Disable SteamVR, 2) Enable SteamVR, 3) Exit the program

 When SteamVR is "enabled" (default directory name), the current (buggy) behavior is exhibited.
 When SteamVR is "disabled" (directory renamed so steam doesn't think it's installed), any checks for VR will return false and not open SteamVR.
 While useful for preventing SteamVR from opening when a headset isn't plugged in, you may also find this useful in the event you have a headset plugged in but don't want games to use it.

 The program does not need to be open all the time -- it can be opened only when you want to toggle SteamVR off/on and closed when you're done, but it's very lightweight so there's no downside to leaving it open in your system tray / opening it on boot if you'd prefer to do that.
+You may also get a Windows SmartScreen popup when you first run this, which you'll need to confirm that you want to run the program.

 # Modifying the program